4 MIN WATCH

 What is a project?

-It may sound silly, but defining the word “project” is one of the first steps your organization needs to take when introducing the project management discipline within your walls.
+It may sound silly, but defining the word “project” is one of the first steps your organization needs to take when introducing the strategic planning discipline within your walls.
 It’s such a commonplace term, it can unwittingly cause confusion because everyone assumes that everyone else defines it the same way.
 In reality, any number of things could be categorized as a project, yet it remains distinctly different from a task, a program, a portfolio, or even a strategy.

 For the sake of clarity, your organization should create a detailed, specific description of what is defined as a project.
 One fundamental principle of a project is that it has a start and end date, whereas something like a program or objective would not.
 Accordingly, this makes the discipline of project management about controlling and coordinating those dates, and everything that happens in between.
 Your project should also have an owner (someone who is accountable) and a budget.
 A budget means that tangible resources are allocated to this project.